Art-Sells/Arells/Build-Notes.md

 - - - Market Status: Bull (🐂) {for any prifits} or Sloth (🦥) {for no profits}…
 - - - - Bull: Show modal explanation
 - - - - Sloth: Show modal explanation
-- Connect (ETH) Wallet to begin (choose Metamask/Base) <- use function from VavityTester.tsx
+- Connect Ethereum to begin (choose (with Metamask/Base)) <- use function from VavityTester.tsx (if Metamask or other wallet not connected, automatically try to connect wallet)
-- - Modal: Connecting (until wallet address have been fetched, otherwise connection cancelled)/connected (ok)
+- - Modal: Connecting Wallet (until wallet address have been fetched, otherwise connection cancelled)/connected (ok)
 - - Modal: Connection Canceled
-- - - Connect (MM)(ETH) Asset replaces Connect (MM) Wallet
-- - Modal: Connecting Asset (ETHEREUM).5% one-time fee, etc, etc, agree (metamask/base)?
+- - Modal: Wallet Connection Successful, Connecting Ethereum .5% one-time fee, etc, etc, agree (metamask/base)?
 - - Modal: Connection Canceled
-- Connect (MM)(ETH) Asset to begin <- use function from VavityTester.tsx (if Metamask or other wallet not connected, automatically try to connect wallet)
-- If acVatoi != 0, then hide "Connect (MM)(ETH) Asset to begin"
+- If acVatoi != 0, then hide "Connect Ethereum to begin"
 - Chart (after wallet connection):
 - - Left
 - - - My Portfolio